 - using petroleum jelly to keep the skin moist, preventing cracking

 There is no scientific evidence that these remedies work or are safe.

 Rarely, oral herpes can lead to complications, especially in people with weakened immune systems.

 Possible complications include:

-- If you touch the sores immediately wash the hands with soap and warm water
+- If touching the sores is necessary, wash the hands with soap and warm water before and after.

 Cold sores can be a painful and disruptive symptom of oral herpes.

 Many people do not experience complications and can manage outbreaks at home with over-the-counter or prescription treatment.